fluid-project/infusion/README.txt

 Examples and Sample Code
 ------------------------
-Sample code illustrating how Fluid components can be used:
+Sample code illustrating how Infusion components can be used:

         integration-demos/
              bspace/    (showcases: Inline Edit)